qlico/qlico/docs/usage/qlico-architecture.md

 ## The difference between the Symfony and Laravel project

-It's a small difference, but Laravel is using RabbitMQ for the queue connection and Symfony is using Redis for the cache connection.
+It's a small difference, but Laravel is using RabbitMQ for the queue connection and Symfony is using Valkey for the cache connection.
 Both are using Postgresql for the database connection.

 But the `qlico/docker-compose.yaml` files are identical.